 Backpacking on a budget for the midwestern outdoorsman

-Backpacking is a great way to enjoy the outdoors just about anywhere, and it seems like sometimes options for backpacking and hiking in the Midwest get short changed in the amount of attention paid.
+Backpacking is a great way to enjoy the outdoors just about anywhere.
+But, sometimes it seems that the hiking and backpacking options available in the Midwest are shortchanged.

 The purpose of this article is to introduce some options you have to get out and enjoy on a tight budget, but in a manner that will get you started the right way.
 The gear options we suggest here are for someone getting started or on a budget, and with the idea we are talking about getting out on days where weather stays on the plus side of forty degrees.